 HPC Fire’s design uses an entirely different approach.

-3. Material Construction and Durability
+4. Material Construction and Durability

 Both manufacturers provide robust, high-quality products built to withstand the elements, with both lines protected by a Lifetime Burner Warranty.

-HPC Torpedo Burners | 304 Stainless Steel throughout. | Highly resistant to corrosion, ideal for coastal or high-moisture environments with minimal maintenance. |
+| Durability | All-brass units may require more frequent cleaning and maintenance in environments with high salt content or high humidity. | Highly resistant to corrosion, ideal for coastal or high-moisture environments with minimal maintenance. |

-4. Flame Shape, Color, and Efficiency Clarified
+5. Flame Shape and Efficiency Clarified

 Flame Shape